Mindfulness improved my life

 One of the key aspects for such a strong foundation was the emphasis on doing things very slowly.
 It took me a year to build up a proper habit of eating slowly.
 I could've probably rushed it, but I'm not sure it would've had the same impact on my life.

 While I no longer sit down to stop and breathe everyday, I found that doing that for a couple of years made me hyper-aware of the present moment.
-I do still practice being aware many times throughout the day.
+I do still practice being aware many times throughout the day with breathing exercises.

 And along came minimalism

-Around 2013, I discovered The Minimalists, and Everything That Remains became my favorite book.
+Around 2013, I discovered The Minimalists, and Everything That Remains became one of my favorite books.
 In there I learned about the concept of living without goals or ambition, which I had learned to write down, review, and follow frequently.

 I've been doing it ever since, basically following my passions, according to my priorities.